Aetna Medicare Supplement Plans – F, G & N Benefits & Rates

 Consider our example of Mr. and Mrs. Bolton.
 Yes, they hope to make their costs predictable.
 However, they understand that they might save money by just paying the Part B deductible if they need to access medical services instead of paying considerably more for their Medicare Supplement.
 They also plan to visit doctors who accept Medicare assignment, so they aren’t worried about excess charges.

-If you do need to go to the emergency room but aren’t admitted to the hospital, you may have to pay a $500 copay.
-At the same time, you might save that much or more a year on the cheaper option of Plan N.
+If you do need to go to the emergency room but aren’t admitted to the hospital, you may have to pay a $50 copay.
+At the same time, you might save that much or more a year on the cheaper option of Aetna Plan N.

-How Aetna Medicare Supplement Plans Work With Part D
+Do Aetna Medicare Supplement Plans Cover Medicare Part D Prescriptions?

 When the government first designed Medicare Supplement plans, they intended them to cover Original Medicare’s deductibles, coinsurance, and copays.
 Because these plans cover these gaps, they are often called Medigap plans.